 I took the long route through Port Esther so I could go my favorite way.
-I've always liked coming over the crest of Bitter Heights Road and seeing Grays Bay come into view.
+I've always liked coming over Bitter Heights Road's crest and seeing Grays Bay come into view.
 There’s no hint the harbor is there until you come over the last rise.

-Only a small slice of water is visible at first; the rest is hidden by trees.
-Half a mile down the hill on the left is a dirt road with a faded sign which reads "Boats for Rent."
+Only a small slice of water is visible at first; trees hide the rest.
+Half a mile down the hill on the left is a dirt road with a faded sign which reads "Boats for Rent.”
 Turn there and drive another 100 feet.
-Even though I know what to expect it always surprises me.
+Even though I know what to expect, it always surprises me.
 The view goes from nothing to spectacular as the trees fall away and you get to the shoreline.
-You're looking out across the water to Long Island Sound and Connecticut which is about five miles away.
+You're looking out across the water to Long Island Sound and Connecticut, which is about five miles away.
 Grays Bay is on the right, about a mile wide at that point.
 The town of Pilots Cove sits across it on the far side.

 I walked right in.
 I knew that drove Charlie up a wall.
 People with secrets like a little warning.
 There wasn't anything he could do about it.
 We'd known each other far too long for me to knock.

-It was about ten in the morning and he was in the kitchen making breakfast: a couple of pieces of toast and a very large Bloody Mary.
+It was about ten in the morning, and he was in the kitchen making breakfast.
+A couple of pieces of toast and a large Bloody Mary.
 He asked me if I wanted anything.
 I didn't drink much anymore but thanked him and said, “maybe later.”